rebekkarustad/semester-project-2022/README.md

 ## Description

 I have built an e-commerce websit for a shoe store.
-Yhe logo is simple and made by me for this project.
+The logo is simple and made by me for this project.

 The website have a customer-facing section which inlcudes: